Pedal Commander For 2nd Gen Tacoma Review

 Pedal Commander Install & Review For 2nd Gen Tacoma

-For those of you that are unaware what a throttle controller is, it’s a device that is responsible interrupting and modulating the electrical signal between the gas pedal and the engine management system.
-Throttle controllers will receive the signal from the pedal, alter the signal, and the signal is relayed via the system’s electronics to the motor.
-The system’s response (how sensitive it is to pedal input – can be more or less), is exactly what the Pedal Commander (and throttle control units in general) are modifying.
+For those of you who are unaware of what a throttle controller is, it’s a device that is responsible for interrupting and modulating the electrical signal between the gas pedal and the engine management system.
+Throttle controllers will receive the signal from the pedal and alter the signal, and the signal is relayed via the system’s electronics to the motor.
+The system’s response (how sensitive it is to pedal input – can be more or less) is exactly what the Pedal Commander (and throttle control units in general) are modifying.

-This results in quicker (more sensitive) throttle response or slower (less sensitive) throttle response depending on the intended effects that you’re after (decreased throttle lag or improved MPGs).
-The ultimate outcome being more or less miles per gallon, based on how quick or how slow you decide to have the system set to, and improved daily drivability.
+This results in a quicker (more sensitive) throttle response or a slower (less sensitive) throttle response, depending on the intended effects you’re after (decreased throttle lag or improved MPGs).
+The ultimate outcome is more or less miles per gallon, based on how quick or slow you decide to have the system set to, and improved daily drivability.

 Features & Specifications